RobotLocomotion/drake/tools/workspace/README.md

 the macOS build(s) in Jenkins before merging, using the instructions at https://drake.mit.edu/jenkins.html#running-an-on-demand-build.

+### Using patch files

+When we need to adjust an upstream source release for our purposes, we do that with `*.patch` files in Drake, not by forking the repository and pointing to the fork.

+Patches should live at tools/workspace/foobar/patches/quux.patch.
+In case the change should be upstreamed (even if we haven't filed that pull request yet), put the patch in tools/workspace/foobar/patches/upstream/quux.patch to make it easier to search for patches that require follow-up action.

 ## Updating pkg_config_repository software versions

 Most `pkg_config_repository` calls refer to libraries provided by the host